- Powerful AI

 Have you ever wondered why a particular note on a piano sounds the way it does?
-Or how we came up with the tuning standards that allow bands and ensembles to play together to create unique and easily reproducible harmonies?
+Or how do we come up with the tuning standards that allow bands and ensembles to play together to create unique and easily reproducible harmonies?

 As with many other aspects of life, reaching a tuning standard in music has been a highly heated debate that transcended different fields, from music theory to physics, philosophy, and even magic.